-- Small bowls or tubs filled with water—1 per 3-4 children
+- Small bowls or tubs filled with water

 - Towels (optional)

-Tell the children that today they will take a ship trip as they read and write words ending in –ip: skip, tip, drip, flip.
+The children will take a ship trip as they read and write words ending in –ip such as skip, tip, drip, and flip.

 - (You may want to set towels under the bowls or tubs of water or simply complete the activity outside)